Bassetts/warp-cors-website/src/sections/usage.md

 response.

 The protocol of the url you are requesting must be either `http` or `https`.
-Cookies are not supported, `Cookie` and `Set-Cookie` headers are striped from the request and the proxied response respectively.
+Cookies are not supported, `Cookie` and `Set-Cookie` headers are stripped from the request and the proxied response respectively.

 If you find this service useful you can support me on [Ko-fi](https://ko-fi.com/bassetts) or sponsor me on